BowedYoutub3r/CIRRA/README.md

 ## Deployment Modes

-- **OffGrid/Offline Mode**
-  Emergency mode capable of running itself on local dedicated memory with the ability to power itself.

 - **Local Node**
   Runs directly on a device with access to shared memory.

 - **Home Presence**
   Fixed or mobile units capable of moving within a physical space.

+- **OffGrid/Offline**
+  Running on dedicated memory, power and local communication systems.

 - **Portable Instance**
   Lightweight version that connects to the cloud and syncs state.